Find a school in East Sussex

 Academy schools

-Academies are all-ability schools set up by sponsors from business, faith or voluntary groups.
+Academies are all-ability schools set up by sponsors from business, faith, or voluntary groups.
 They are not maintained by the local authority.
-They are independent schools funded by central government.
-The Academy Trust set their own admission arrangements and decide how they admit pupils.
+They are independent schools funded by the central government.
+The Academy Trust sets its own admission arrangements and decides how it admits pupils.

 Community schools and voluntary controlled schools